sciencesakura/mutf-8/README.md

 ## License

-MIT License
+This library is licensed under the MIT License.

-Copyright (c) 2020 sciencesakura
+Copyright (c) 2025 sciencesakura